eclipse/vorto/docs/tutorials/create_dsl_that_extend_vorto_dsl.md

 # Extending the Vorto DSL

-This tutorial gives a step by step instruction on how to create a DSL that uses the Vorto DSL.
+This tutorial gives a step by step instruction on how to create a DSL that references the Vorto DSL.
+We are going to use an example DSL called "System Model" that is going to aggregate several information models in one place.

 ## General Steps
 * Clone special branch of Vorto repository